 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percentage of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of independence with ADL's generally correlates with higher quality rehabilitation services.